Say it with flowers, spoons, and self mutilation...

 How To Save The World: An Alien Comedy

 Please note, the 'How To Save The World' books cover subject matter suitable only for mature readers (well ... immature mature readers, to be precise) and are therefore not recommended for prudes or squares.

-For the benefit of anyone who's wondering "What has the 'How To Save The World' saga got to do with Valentine's Day?" scroll down the page for the answer to your wonderings...
+For the benefit of anyone who's wondering "What has the 'How To Save The World' series got to do with Valentine's Day?" scroll down the page for the answer to your wonderings...